 There could be a multitude of reasons why this is the case.
 One is that by putting on heels a woman becomes taller, and therefore, more authoritative.
-Another is that the stride created by high heels, when done at a quick pace, can go beyond being just a Sexy Walk and actually look very commanding but in a distinctly feminine way.
+Another is that the stride created by high heels, when done at a quick pace, can go beyond being just a Supermodel Strut and actually look very commanding but in a distinctly feminine way.
 A third reason may stem from the fact that heels are often accepted feminine footwear in most professional settings, especially when paired with a pencil skirt or other business attire, which results in a lot of women in positions of authority wearing them in the workplace (making it varying Truth in Television).

 - Kill la Kill: There are several close-ups on Satsuki Kiryuin's heels clicking before she makes a speech or does something badass.
 Same goes for her mother, Ragyo.

 - My Hero Academia has a rather interesting example.
 Yaoyorozu and Uraraka are the most upfront Action Girls in their class, and their hero costumes involve them wearing high heels, even though they have to do lots of running and training on uneven/unpaved grounds (i.e the forest training camp) and wearing high heels in these areas isn't really the best choice.
 In some seasons, their high heels even make noticeable clicking noises during matches.